unikraft/docs/content/en/community/hackathons/sessions/high-performance/content/Practical-Work_02.-Bring-Up-a-Network-Interface.md

 As described in `<uk/netdev.h>`, bringing up a network interface means transition it through configuration states before we can use the interface for sending packets:

+**Note**: Keep a tab open with [`netdev.h`](https://github.com/unikraft/unikraft/blob/staging/lib/uknetdev/include/uk/netdev.h).
+You'll find the documentation for the netdev API there.

 1. Check that the platform detected network interfaces.
    `uk_netdev_count()` should tell us how many interfaces are available.
    Please note that you should also check that the network driver is enabled in the platform configuration.
    For this session we are interested in `virtio-net` within `KVM guest`.

-2. Retrieve `struct uk_netdev *` for further API interaction from a netdev number (they are just incrementally going upwards).
+1. Retrieve `struct uk_netdev *` for further API interaction from a netdev number (they are just incrementally going upwards).
    We take the first interface, so our device number should be `0`.

-3. Configure the device, which essentially indicate how many receive and transmit queues the device should provide.
+1. Configure the device, which essentially indicate how many receive and transmit queues the device should provide.
    In SMP scenarios, you typically configure as many queues as CPU-cores or handler threads you have been allocated.

    **Note:**  Not every driver or network card can support multiple queues.